Evidence for spin liquid behavior in the frustrated three-dimensional $S = 1/2$ Heisenberg garnet NaCa$_{2}$Cu$_{2}$(VO$_{4}$)$_{3}$: Results

 \subsection{Muon spin relaxation: a dynamical state down to 50~mK}

-To confirm the absence of long-range order or any other spin freezing at lower temperatures, we performed muon spin relaxation down to $\SI{0.05}{\kelvin}$, see Fig. \ref{fig:2}.
-The temperature evolution of a selection of zero-field relaxation from $\SI{300}{\kelvin}$ down to $\SI{0.05}{\kelvin}$ is shown in Fig. \ref{fig:2}a.
-At $\SI{300}{\kelvin}$, the Cu$^{2+}$ moments are in a fast fluctuating regime and the Gaussian shape of the relaxation at early times reflect the nuclear static field.
+To confirm the absence of long-range order or any other spin freezing at lower temperatures, we performed muon spin relaxation ($\mu$SR) down to $\SI{0.05}{\kelvin}$ (Fig. \ref{fig:2}), on the MuSR spectrometer at ISIS \cite{muSRdata} (see SM Sec.
+D \cite{SM} for technical details).
+The temperature evolution of a selection of zero-field relaxation from $\SI{300}{\kelvin}$ down to $\SI{0.05}{\kelvin}$ is shown in Fig.~\hyperref[fig:2]{\ref*{fig:2}a}.
+At $\SI{300}{\kelvin}$, the Cu$^{2+}$ moments are in a fast fluctuating regime and the Gaussian shape of the relaxation at early times reflects the nuclear static field.
 At $\SI{50}{\milli\kelvin}$, longitudinal field measurements quickly recover almost the full asymmetry, confirming the nuclear static origin of the Gaussian relaxation.
-Above 50~G, a slowly exponentially decaying relaxation points to the presence of fast, persistent, spin dynamics of electronic origin (Fig. \ref{fig:2}b).
-A first estimate of the fluctuation frequency $\nu$ can be derived from a stretched exponential fit of the relaxation, $Ae^{-(\lambda t)^{\beta}}$.
-Such fit of the 500~G data leads to $\lambda = 0.024(1)$~$\mu$s$^{-1}$, which, assuming a fluctuating moment for a Cu$^{2+}$ ion of 1~$\mu_B$, gives $\nu \simeq 2\gamma_{\mu}^2\Delta^2 / \lambda = 44(2)$~GHz using the Redfield formula (see Methods for details).
-This confirms the fast fluctuation regime with $\nu \gg \gamma_{\mu}\Delta$.
-In conclusion, our muSR data proves the absence of any spin freezing of the Cu$^{2+}$ moments and fully qualifies the garnet \NCCVO\ as a quantum spin liquid candidate down to $\SI{50}{\milli\kelvin}$.
+Above 50~G, a slowly exponentially decaying relaxation points to the presence of fast, persistent, spin dynamics of electronic origin (Fig.~\hyperref[fig:2]{\ref*{fig:2}b}).
+A first estimate of the fluctuation frequency $\nu_{\rm e}$ can be derived from a stretched exponential fit of the relaxation, $Ae^{-(\lambda t)^{\beta}}$.
+Such fit of the 500~G data leads to $\lambda = 0.024(1)$~$\mu$s$^{-1}$ and $\beta = 1.38(6)$, which, assuming a fluctuating moment for a Cu$^{2+}$ ion of 1~$\mu_B$, gives $\nu_{\rm e} \simeq 2\gamma_{\mu}^2\Delta^2 / \lambda = 44(2)$~GHz using the Redfield formula, with $\Delta$ the fluctuating field and $\gamma_{\mu} = 851.4$~Mrad.T$^{-1}$ the muon gyromagnetic ratio.
+This confirms the fast fluctuation regime with $\nu_{\rm e} \gg \gamma_{\mu}\Delta \simeq 23$~MHz.
+Our $\mu$SR data shows that the Cu$^{2+}$ moments remain dynamic down to $\SI{50}{\milli\kelvin}$, qualifying the garnet \NCCVO\ as a potential spin liquid candidate.

 We now turn to the evolution of the zero-field relaxation over the whole $\SIrange{0.05}{300}{\kelvin}$ range.
-We found that the best modelization of the data was obtained with the dynamical Gaussian-broadened-Gaussian Kubo Toyabe function \cite{Dalmas2011, Noakes1997}.
+The absence of a sharp minimum prevents to use the conventional Kubo-Toyabe function, and we found the best modelization of the data using the dynamical Gaussian-broadened-Gaussian Kubo Toyabe function \cite{Dalmas2011, Noakes1997}.
 The pronounced Gaussian shape coupled to the singularly reduced local dip near $\SIrange{8}{10}{\micro\second}$ strongly suggest to use the quasi-static approximation with the following expression \cite{Dalmas2011}: